 Accessit is a gateway to knowledge that allows me to extend my students.
 Initially, it seemed like something more for librarians – I was wrong!
 It has really helped my teaching, and my students’ grades are the proof that it’s making a real difference

 The proof is in the numbers

-Cambridge High School’s Assistant Head of English, Amy Featonby, believes that Accessit has had a very real and positive effect on her teaching and her students’ results, achieving 83% excellence in one standard against a national average of 28%.
+Cambridge High School Assistant Head of English, Amy Featonby, believes that Accessit has had a very real and positive effect on her teaching and her students’ results.
+Her students achieved 83% excellence in one standard against a national average of 28%.

 “Accessit is a safe ‘go-to’ place where students can get reliable, relevant resources.
 I can trust that my students who use Accessit’s One Search to support their learning are accessing quality materials that will help them achieve the outcomes and results they’re aiming for,” says Amy.

 Students liked using One Search because they had confidence that what they found would be useful and reliable, Amy believes.
 “In this increasingly digital age, information is more ubiquitous.
 Students can access information any time from anywhere.
 What’s available to them is also now of a much higher standard yet students need to be able to evaluate the material for reliability and relevance.

 “Accessit is a gateway to knowledge that allows me to extend my students.
 Initially, it seemed like something more for librarians – I was wrong!
 It has really helped my teaching, and my students’ grades are the proof that it’s making a real difference,” says Amy.

 Building a library from scratch at Le Régent College, nestled in the Swiss Alps, is no small feat.
 Stephen Bull turned to a library system he could trust.